 - 8.4.1.
-Some activated or automatic abilities contain an action(s) enclosed within [] at the beginning of the text, which are known as the cost of that ability. - 8.4.2.
+Some activated or automatic abilities contain an action(s) enclosed within [ ] at the beginning of the text, which are known as the cost of that ability. - 8.4.2.
 "Pay the cost" refers to "execute the action(s) stipulated in the cost". - 8.4.2.1.
 If there are multiple actions in the cost, execute the actions in order, starting with the action closest to the beginning of the text.
-However, between the beginning and the end of paying a cost, refresh resolution (Error!
-Reference source not found.) and level up resolution (9.3) do not occur. - 8.4.2.2.
+However, between the beginning and the end of paying a cost, Resolving a Reshuffle (9.2) and Resolving a Level Up (9.3) do not occur. - 8.4.2.2.
 If the whole cost (or part thereof) cannot be paid, absolutely no part of the cost to play this ability is paid. - 8.4.3.
 If a number enclosed within a circle is indicated in an ability's cost or text, this refers to "the master of this card or ability puts X (and only X) cards from their stock into their waiting room.
 X is equal to the number indicated".
 Similarly, if card text instructs a player to pay a number enclosed within a circle, this refers to "the designated player puts X (and only X) cards from their stock into their waiting room".